fsharp/fsharp.org/community/projects/index.md

    including a compiler from F# code to JavaScript.
 Primary contributors are IntelliFactory, it is open source and on bitbucket.org.
 Contributors welcome!

 *  [FunScript](http://funscript.info) - FunScript is a lightweight F# library that lets you rapidly develop single-page applications.
-You can connect to external data sources and call REST APIs with intellisense, produce dashboards using JavaScript visualization libraries and write asynchronous computations easily without explicit callbacks.
+You can connect to external data sources and call REST APIs with autocomplete, produce dashboards using JavaScript visualization libraries and write asynchronous computations easily without explicit callbacks.
 Contributions, samples and users welcome!

 *  ![logo](/images/thumbs/fracture.png)&nbsp;[Fracture I/O](https://github.com/fractureio/fracture) - High performance sockets library.